Probate Timeline California: A Step-by-Step Guide

 Not every estate needs to go through the full 12 to 18 month probate process.
 California offers several alternatives for qualifying estates:

-Small Estate Affidavit (Estates Under $184,500)
+Using a Small Estate Affidavit (For Estates Under $184,500)

 If the total value of the deceased person’s probate assets (excluding real property, joint tenancy property, and assets with named beneficiaries) is $184,500 or less, the heirs can use a small estate affidavit to collect assets without any court involvement.
 The affidavit can be used 40 days after the death.

-Summary Probate (Spousal or Domestic Partner Set-Aside)
+Summary Probate for a Surviving Spouse or Partner

 If the surviving spouse or domestic partner is entitled to all of the estate’s assets, they can file a Spousal Property Petition to bypass full probate.
 This process typically takes 2 to 4 months, compared to the 12 to 18 months required for full probate.
 See the differences between formal and summary probate administration for more detail.